cdelv/JaxDEM/docs/source/contribution_guide/documentation.md

 * Implement deformable particles.

 * Implement a way to create only the required elements on the state and system objects and add model-specific data arrays.

+* Use jax.experimental.io_callback() for saving data and checkpoints so we dont break the scan loop.